Extending parental leave

-If they want to extend their leave an employee has to give 4 weeks written notice before their leave ends stating their new end date.
+If they want to extend their leave, an employee has to give at least 4 weeks’ written notice before their leave ends stating their new end date.

-The employer has to approve the first extension.
-Any further requests for an extension have to be agreed between the employer and employee.
+The employer needs to approve the first extension.
+Any further requests for an extension need to be agreed between the employer and employee.

 Extending leave beyond the initial 12 months

-An employee has to give written notice if they want to extend their leave.
-It has to be given at least 4 weeks before the first 12 months of leave ends and state the new end date.
+An employee needs to give written notice if they want to extend their leave.
+It needs to be given at least 4 weeks before the first 12 months of leave ends and state the new end date.

-If the employee's partner is employed, then the request has to also state the amount of unpaid parental leave their partner has taken or will take.
+If the employee's partner is employed, then the request needs to also state the amount of unpaid parental leave their partner has taken or will take.

-The employer's response to the request has to:
+The employer's response to the request needs to: